zensum/ktor-sentry-feature/README.md

     install(SentryFeature){
         dsn = yourSentryDSN // Override the default of SENTRY_DSN
-        appEnv = yourAppEnv // Set an enviorment such as prod or dev for reported exceptions }
+        appEnv = yourAppEnv // Set an enviorment such as prod or dev for reported exceptions serverName = yourServerName // Set the server name that will be used in exception reports }
 }.start(wait = true)
 ```